ATLANTIC INTERNATIONAL GRADUATE PROGRAM

 This program allows graduates to submit an application for permanent residence without first having to obtain work experience.

-The Atlantic International Graduate Program (AIGP) is part of the Atlantic Immigration Pilot Program (AIPP), a new Canadian immigration venture since 2017 and beyond.
+The Atlantic International Graduate Program (AIGP) is part of the Atlantic Immigration Program (AIP), a new Canadian immigration venture since 2017 and beyond.

 Through this program, eligible foreign workers with a job offer from an employer in Atlantic Canada can submit an application for Canadian permanent residence.